Infineon/mtb-example-ota-https/README.md

 - MCUboot-based bootloader application that runs on CM0+ core
 - Blinky application that runs on CM4/CM7 core

-1. Import the [mtb-example-mcuboot-basic](https://github.com/Infineon/mtb-example-mcuboot-basic) code example per the instructions in the [Using the code example](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#using-the-code-example) section of its README.
+1. Import the [mtb-example-mcuboot-basic](https://github.com/Infineon/mtb-example-mcuboot-basic) code example per the instructions in the [Using the code example](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#using-the-code-example) section of its README

    The MCUboot-based bootloader and OTA HTTPS applications must have the same understanding of the memory layout.
 The memory layout is defined through JSON files.
-The OTA HTTPS application provides a set of predefined JSON files that can be readily used.
+The OTA HTTPS application provides a set of predefined JSON files that can be readily used

-   > **Note:** Both the MCUboot-based bootloader and OTA HTTPS applications must use the same JSON file.
+   > **Note:** Both the MCUboot-based bootloader and OTA HTTPS applications must use the same JSON file

    The *\<OTA_HTTPS>/flashmap* folder contains the pre-defined *flashmap* JSON files.
-The following files are supported by this example.
+The following files are supported by this example

    **Table 1.
 Supported JSON files**